opengeospatial/bblock-template/USAGE.md

 - `assets/`: Documentation assets (e.g. images) directory.
 See [Assets](#assets) below.
 - `tests/`: Test resources.
 See [Validation](#validation-and-tests).

-This repository includes a sample building block in the `my-building-block` directory.
+This repository includes sample building blocks such as the `myFeature` and `mySchema` directories, showing how these are combined through JSON schema imports.

 Building Block identifiers are automatically generated in the form: